What is Stock Options Trading? Your Guide to Getting Started

 Research the options you want to invest in

 The next step will involve ample research.
 Remember that to make a successful options trade, you need to know which direction the stock will likely go, by how much, and within what time frame.
-Carefully watching the movement of the stocks and how it responds to different market conditions in the short term can help you better predict the optimal options for your account.
+Carefully watching the movement of the stocks and how they respond to different market conditions in the short term can help you better predict the optimal options for your account.

 As you start to feel more confident in your ability to predict the movement of the stocks, consider how you want to use the stock options-- such as to protect your other investments from a falling market-- and how you would like to make your wager.